Become a Nurse Anesthetist (CRNA) – Education, Licensure & Salary

 Once the necessary education is completed, aspiring CRNAs will need to sit for the National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA) and apply for a license from their state’s nursing board to have the authorization necessary to practice.
 Certification details and a state-by-state licensing guide can be found below.

-Job prospects for nurse anesthetists are expected to be excellent in the coming years, with employment growth of 12 percent from 2021 to 2031, according to the US Bureau of Labor Statistics (BLS).
-Nurse anesthetists are among the highest-paid nurse practitioners, with an average annual salary of $202,470, according to the BLS (May 2021).
+Job prospects for nurse anesthetists are expected to be excellent in the coming years, with employment growth of 10 percent from 2023 to 2033, according to the US Bureau of Labor Statistics (BLS May 2024).
+Nurse anesthetists are among the highest-paid nurse practitioners, with an average annual salary of $231,700, according to the BLS (May 2024).

 If you are interested in becoming a nurse anesthetist, use the guide below to help you discover the necessary steps, licensure requirements by state, and daily job duties.